puffyCid/artemis-book/src/development/overview.md

 artifact.

 - Artifacts have their own subfolder.
 Ex: `src/artifacts/os/windows/prefetch`
-- The subfolder needs to have the following files at least:
+- The subfolder should have the following files at least:
   - `parser.rs` - Contains the `pub(crate)` accessible functions for the
     artifact
   - `error.rs` - Artifact specific errors